dipeshm01/tf-exercises/05_output_variables/README.md

+## output variables

-When you do a `terraform apply` output variables are printed as shown below:
+- When you do a `terraform apply` output variables are printed as shown below:

 ```
 Changes to Outputs: